Cypriot lawmakers reject state budget for 1st time ever

 The government scrapped the program on Nov.
 1st after the parliamentary speaker resigned in the wake or an undercover news report that allegedly caught him on video promising to help circumvent the rules for a fictitious Chinese investor with a supposed criminal conviction.

 The Democratic Party and AKEL accused the government of trying to sweep its ties to such corruption under the carpet.
-But government spokesman Kyriakos Koushos said the two parties are indulging in political “shenanigans” ahead of parliamentary elections next year.
+But the government said the two parties were indulging in political “shenanigans” ahead of parliamentary elections next year.

+Specifically Targeting the Democratic Party, Anastasiades accused its leaders of “extortion-like tactics” to “replace the elected government and negate other independent institutions.”

+He said the government won’t allow ordinary citizens to pay for the actions of a party and would engage with other political forces to rally support for a new budget.